jimchen1551/MPCS/Computer Science/Operating systems/Process management/Process/Thread/Thread library.md

 -
 ---
 # Thread library
-- providing programmers with [[Application Programming interface|API]] for creating and managing threads'
+- providing programmers with [[Application Programming interface|API]] for creating and managing threads
 - implementation
 	1. Library entirely in user space
 	2. Kernel-level library supported by the OS